cropsini2137/HR-Data-Analytics/README.md

 **eps** metric is the maximum distance between two samples for one to be considered as in the neighborhood of the other.

 min_samples is the number of samples (or total weight) in a neighborhood for a point to be considered as a core point.
 This includes the point itself.
 If min_samples is set to a higher value, DBSCAN will find denser clusters, whereas if it is set to a lower value, the found clusters will be more sparse.

+### Project summary 📋

+**Data cleaning** part has made significant changes to the dataset, leaving only rows and columns with non-missing values to ensure quality presentation of data on further stages.
+This process also helped with uncluttering visualisations that were made on later stages.

+In chapter **Exploratory Data Analysis**

+**Advanced EDA** section covered some advanced techniques for data exploration and visualisation, such as: **heatmap** (for visualising correlation and missing values), **bar charts** and **column charts**, **box-plots**, **scatter plots**, **violin plots**, **stacked column plots**, **line plots** and **dendrogram**.
+We performed a series of basic data exploration and visualization techniques.
+After each analysis there is a visualization and simple summary to present insights that were collected.

+It also covered some basic forms of scientific approach to data in forms of: **clustering**, **outlier detection**, **data imputation**, and **regression analysis**.

+Lastly, in notebook **04_Grouping** there is a grouping tool.
+This methodology not only enhances collaborative efficiency but also maximizes the potential for collective learning and development within each group.
+Tailored for educational and professional purposes, this application stands as a solution for skill-based group formation.

 ### License 🧾